 In order to have good conversations and discussions, I open up my blog and other areas on the site for your comments.
 I’m so happy to hear from you!
 However, when you choose to participate, your name, email address, IP (computer) address, and comments will be collected.
 The only information I store (in a secure storage area) is what you provide voluntarily.
 If you should wish your comments deleted from the public forum at any time, please inform me.

 To keep in touch with you, I’d love to send you my newsletter and other (hopefully) useful updates about Seaglass Sagas.
-Don’t worry about having your inbox flooded—after 40 years of writing newsletters, the shiny new ink has worn off.
+Don’t worry about having your inbox flooded—after 40 years of writing newsletters, the shiny new ink has worn off, so these will be infrequent.
 Mostly I plan to let you hear when something exciting happens…like I have a new book coming out.
 Again, the only information I’ll have about you is what you share freely.
 My news service will let me know when you open a newsletter from me.
 If you ever wish to be removed from the list, you can click unsubscribe at the bottom of any newsletter.

 Internationals Welcome!
 I just want you to know you this site is hosted in the United States.
 By continuing to use this site, you are consenting to the transfer of your information to the U.S. and the application of U.S. law in matters pertaining to the site.